Stu1986c/progression-framework/frameworks/engineering/fullstack.md

 ---
 ### About our engineering progression frameworks
 The engineering progression framework is a tool that helps engineers and managers:
  - make development and career plans
  - talk about what we’re looking for from engineers in a consistent way
-- set a fair level of compensation.
+ - set a fair level of compensation

 The framework is a compass, not a GPS.